 - We own a portfolio of patents and patent applications directed to CDX-0159 and other anti-KIT receptor antibodies.
 These patents and patent applications include claims directed to particular anti-KIT antibody compositions of matter, including CDX-0159 compositions of matter, and methods of using such antibodies.
-A patent has been issued in the U.S. which would have an estimated normal patent expiry date in 2034 (including additional term due to Patent Term Adjustment).
+A composition of matter patent has been issued in the U.S. which would have an estimated normal patent expiry date in 2034 (including additional term due to Patent Term Adjustment).
 Patents have also been issued in Europe, Japan, China, Australia, the Russian Federation and Singapore, and foreign counterparts are pending in Canada, India, Republic of Korea and certain other countries.
-If and where issued the foregoing would have estimated normal patent expiry dates ranging from 2032 to 2033. - We own a pending international (PCT) patent application directed to antibody sequences used in CDX-527.
-This international patent application includes claims directed to particular compositions of matter, including CDX-527 compositions of matter, and methods of use thereof.
-If continued in the national and regional phases in due course any resulting national and regional patents would have estimated normal patent expiry dates in 2039.
-We have licensed rights from the University of Southampton under issued U.S., European and Japanese patents and under a pending patent application in Canada relating to uses of certain anti-CD27 antibodies for the treatment of cancer.
+If and where issued the foregoing would have estimated normal patent expiry dates ranging from 2032 to 2033. - We own a portfolio of patents and patent applications directed to CDX-1140 and certain other anti-CD40 antibodies.
+These include claims directed to particular anti-CD40 antibody compositions of matter, including CDX-1140 compositions of matter, and methods of using such antibodies.
+A composition of matter patent has been issued in the U.S. and patent applications in this portfolio are pending in Europe, Japan, Australia, Canada, China, India, New Zealand, Republic of Korea, Russian Federation and certain other countries.
+If and when issued the foregoing would have estimated normal patent expiry dates in 2037. - We own a portfolio of pending patent applications directed to antibody sequences used in CDX-527.
+These patent applications include claims directed to particular compositions of matter, including CDX-527 compositions of matter, and methods of use thereof.
+Patent applications in this portfolio are pending in the U.S., Europe, Japan, Australia, Canada, China, India, New Zealand, Republic of Korea, Russian Federation and certain other countries.
+If and when issued the foregoing would have estimated normal patent expiry dates in 2039.
+We have also licensed rights from the University of Southampton under issued U.S., European and Japanese patents and under a pending patent application in Canada relating to uses of certain anti-CD27 antibodies for the treatment of cancer.
 If and where issued and maintained to full term in due course, these would have estimated normal patent expiry dates in 2027.
 In September 2014, two European patent oppositions were filed against the University of Southampton European patent, and at a hearing on November 23, 2016 the European Patent Office (EPO) revoked the European patent on the ground of lack of inventive step.
 The University of Southampton has filed an appeal against this decision.
-This EPO decision does not affect the later filed Celldex international (PCT) patent application relating to CDX-527. - We acquired rights to a portfolio of patents and patent applications related to the "TAM family" of RTKs (comprised of Tyro3 AXL and MerTK) receptors which are in-licensed from, or co-owned with, the Salk Institute for Biological Studies.
-For example, we have an exclusive license to two issued U.S. patents directed to TAM receptor inhibition to treat infections and to a U.S. patent application directed to methods for the modulation of the immune response via targeting TAM receptors.
-If maintained to full term, these would have estimated normal patent expiry dates between 2028 and 2029 (including additional term due to Patent Term Adjustment).
-Further international (PCT) and provisional patent applications have also recently been filed in respect of particular antibodies targeting particular TAM receptors.
+This EPO decision does not affect the later filed Celldex patent applications relating to CDX-527.

 There can be no assurance that patent applications owned by or licensed to us will result in granted patents or that, if granted, the resultant patents will afford protection against competitors with similar technology.
 It is also possible that third parties may obtain patents or other proprietary rights that may be necessary or useful to us.
 In cases where third parties are first to invent a particular product or technology, it is possible that those parties will obtain patents that will be sufficiently broad to prevent us from using important technology or from further developing or commercializing important drug candidates and immunotherapeutic systems.
 If licenses from third parties are necessary but cannot be obtained, commercialization of the covered products might be delayed or prevented.
-Even if these licenses can be obtained, they would probably require us to pay ongoing royalties and other costs, which could be substantial.
+Even if these licenses can be obtained, they would probably require us to pay ongoing royalties and other costs, which could be substantial